HareemKH/HareemKH/README.md

 💡 Curious by nature and driven by learning, I firmly believe in trial and error—after all, if you can spend hours figuring something out, why take the shortcut of reading the instructions? :)

-🚀 I thrive on creative problem-solving, but when it comes to LeetCode?
-Let's just say it's not my preferred approach.

 📫 Feel free to reach out to me at hareemalikhanz@gmail.com